WGC's 2025-2026 Young Women's Giving Circle (YWGC)

 - Is a 9-month program for high school Juniors and Seniors beginning in September 2025 and ending in May 2026.

-- Will focus on supporting the WGC’s Break the Cycle: Period Poverty Drive by engaging in and learning about philanthropy, fundraising, grantmaking, leadership, and advocacy.
+- Is focusing on supporting the WGC’s Break the Cycle: Period Poverty Drive by engaging in and learning about philanthropy, fundraising, grantmaking, leadership, and advocacy.

-- Will include opportunities such as: monthly virtual educational meetings, period product drives and other support efforts, participation in the WGC’s 2026 Annual Celebration and other WGC events, and participation in the WGC’s Big Give and Mini Give 2026, where YWGC members will give a $5,000 grant award to a local nonprofit partner.
+- Includes opportunities such as: monthly virtual educational meetings, period product drives and other support efforts, participation in the WGC’s 2026 Annual Celebration and other WGC events, and participation in the WGC’s Big Give and Mini Give 2026, where YWGC members will give a $5,000 grant award to a local nonprofit partners.

 - Is chaired by WGC Advisory Board Member Paula Seabright and is managed by the WGC Grants Committee.